AlaaMezian/NodeJs-backend-structure/README.md

  - Jwt implementation
  - Enviroment variables to hold configuration values .env file
  - OOP (object oriented programming)
- - i've followed [airbnb](https://github.com/airbnb/javascript) Coding standard with a eslint ,help to keep thing into prespective.
+ - I've followed [airbnb](https://github.com/airbnb/javascript) Coding standard with a eslint ,help to keep thing into prespective.

  # How to start the project